 Ms. Bennett joined Prairie State in 2009, as a finance consultant during the construction of the campus, and has held various positions of increased responsibility within the company since then.
 Most recently, she served as the Corporate Controller, managing the corporate accounting and finance departments, while also working collectively with the controllers and operations teams at both the power plant and mine.
 Over the course her of 30-year career in the accounting and finance fields, Ms. Bennett has held multiple leadership positions with such organizations as Peabody Energy, Falcon Products, Inc., Ameren Corporation, and Boeing.

 Ms. Bennett earned a B.S. in business education with a concentration in accounting and data processing from Southern Illinois University, Carbondale.
 She is a Certified Public Accountant (CPA) and a member of the American Institute for Certified Public Accountants.
-Ms. Bennett, a proud mother of two, resides in Troy, Illinois with her husband.

 Director of Public Relations and Government Affairs